KayDyshay/Feed-Reader-Testing/README.md

 # Feed-Reader-Testing
 Feed Reader Test for Udacity using Jasmine
-The following lists a scope of the project:
+Many thanks to Dominik, /dominicom, for helping assist me with this project The following lists a scope of the project:

 # Project Overview